siddiqua1/ray-tracing-one-weekend-cpp/README.md

 ![Output of final render with ray depth of 10](resources/final_scene.png)

 _Note:_ Generated files are in the `.ppm` format as they are easy to write to.
 You will need a likely need a converter to view locally.
+The Docker container uses `imagemagick`.

 ### Roadmap

 - [x] Get first iteration from the book working
 - [x] Update codebase to use more modern C++ and CMake features
+- [x] Docker support
 - [ ] Benchmarking framework
 - [ ] Render modes
   - Toggle between file out put and live render